ZweTun/Project3-CUDA-Path-Tracer/README.md

 As we can see the number of active rays decreases steadily with each bounce.
 By bounce 7, all rays have terminated, and early bounces remove the largest number of rays, so performing compaction after the first few bounces provides the largest performance benefit.
-Later bounces remove fewer rays, meaning that performing compaction too late has less impact and can even introduce overhead.
+Later bounces remove fewer rays, meaning that performing compaction too late has less impact.